4 FAM 440

 d.
 Purchasing bottled water when traveling: For all travelers, the expense of bottled water is to be covered by their meals and incidental expenses (M&IE) allowance.
 This includes water purchased at eating establishments, hotels, or at post facilities.
 If post has a certificate on file that supports the fact that potable water is not available at the post, then appropriated funds may be used by the post to pay for travelers’ bottled water.

 e.
-Bottled water for U.S. Government-provided quarters and residences: References to drinking water for residences abroad can be found in 15 FAM 723, paragraph a, and 15 FAM Exhibit 723 (B) (includes water filters under supplemental furniture, furnishings, appliances, and equipment (FFA&E) for U.S. Government-furnished residences).
+Bottled water for U.S. Government-provided quarters and residences: References to drinking water for residences abroad can be found in 15 FAM 957.5, Drinking Water Quality Program Requirements, and 15 FAM 732, Funding.
 Bottled water may not be substituted for this equipment for the convenience of the employee and their dependents and may only be provided at U.S. Government expense when no other option is available.

 4 FAM 447.4 Postage